-C8A Does your institution make use of scores in admission decisions for applicants? • x
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking х applicants?

-C8A If yes, place check marks in the a admission for Fall 2017. ppropriate boxes below to reflect you ur institution's polici es for use in -
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Submitted Not Used
+C8A Require Recommend Require for Some Not Used

+Submitted

-C8A SAT or ACT Х
+C8A SAT or ACT X

-C8A ACT only Х
+C8A ACT only X

-C8A SAT only Х
+C8A SAT only Χ

 C8A SAT and SAT Subject Tests or

-ACT х
+ACT X

 C8A SAT Subject Tests only Х

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2017, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):